Resources for Businesses

 - EIDL Advance Amounts – You must include Emergency Injury Disaster Loan (EIDL) Advance Amounts as well as the EIDL application number on the form.

-To make it easier for businesses to apply, we’ve streamlined the process and now you can apply online!
+To make it easier for businesses to apply, we’ve streamlined the process by allowing borrowers to apply online.
+Before considering the PPP loan, the following documents were helpful to review:

 - Small Business PPP Overview – Click Here to Download